AzureIoTGBB/iot-academy/Month_2/Day_2/hands-on-lab2.md

 Once you've verified the live temperatures logging is working successfully, you can stop running both projects.
 Keep the Visual Studio windows open, as you'll continue using them in the rest of the tutorial.

-## Propagate Azure Digital Twins events through the graph
+## 1.4 Exercise: Propagate Azure Digital Twins events through the graph

 So far in this tutorial, you've seen how Azure Digital Twins can be updated from external device data.
 Next, you'll see how changes to one digital twin can propagate through the Azure Digital Twins graph—in other words, how to update twins from service-internal data.